nix0nax/project_klejnot_gdd/Categories/Goals.md

 ## There should be many optional side areas with rewards
 Pillars: discovery, agency, oppressive but conquerable Why?
 This encourages discovery and lets the player choose if they want to expend extra resources for potential rewards.
-## Resources should be scarce but (usually) renewable
-Pillars: limited resources, discovery, interactive environment, oppressive but conquerable Why?
-Experimentation with crafting is a central component of the game.
-If the player uses their resources to craft something out of curiosity, they should not be punished.
-Having to renew resources also makes the environment more interactive.
-## There should be many different kinds of consumables
-Pillars: agency, discovery, interactive environment, problem solving Why?
-Many consumables incentivize experimentation and more approaches to solving problems.
-They also facilitate emergent environment interactions.
 ## There should be many paths to your goal
 Pillars: discovery, agency
 Why?
 Caves can be complex, we want to avoid the frustration of having to find the exact correct path somewhere.
 Some paths might also feature obstacles a player is more prepared to handle, giving them more agency in the path they chose.
+## All items should be reusable or "decraftable"
+(at least first draft)
+Pillars: interactive environment, Limited resources Why?
+The player should be allowed to experiment without wasting resources.